 As many have fallen on challenging times, those who are more fortunate may be shopping for ways to surprise their loved ones or participate in a long-distance Secret Santa gift exchange.

-You can make this easier for new and existing customers with gift-related upsells, such as gift wrapping services, personalized cards and messages, and the option to select a target delivery date for the gift to arrive.
+You can make this easier for new and existing customers with gift-related upselling and cross-selling, such as gift wrapping services, personalized cards and messages, and the option to select a target delivery date for the gift to arrive.

 2. Offer a free gift card with a purchase